YangHong1206/multifunctional_websit_for_sales_assistant/README.md

 1. Feb 18.25 renewing tab panels and setting the theme
 2. Feb 20.25 Adding the new function- download the cleaned raw data.
-3. Feb 22.25 Page partitioning for splitting by column you selected.
+3. Feb 22.25 Page partitioning for splitting the table by column you selected.

 # Getting Help